 We just relaxed for few minutes while watching the fountain.
 I love fountains because of the relaxing ambiance it produces due to the sound of the water.

-Since we still need to go back to Taipei as we failed to see Taipei 101 on our day 1 and that’s something we cannot miss to see in Taipei (you may read more about our day 1 here), we proceeded to the bus terminal where buses bound to Taipei City loads passengers.
+Since we still need to go back to Taipei as we failed to see Taipei 101 on our day 1 and that’s something we cannot miss to see in Taipei, we proceeded to the bus terminal where buses bound to Taipei City loads passengers.
 It’s just on the other side of the road from the Yangming Fountain.
 The bus arrived after about 30 minutes of waiting.
 We reached Taipei Main Station after 45 minutes of travel.

 It was lunch time and we were craving for rice but anywhere we looked, no one serves rice.
 Not even in KFC or McDonalds!
 I suddenly missed my Jollibee!
 We just settled for TKK Fried Chicken at Taipei Main Station.